JuchangKim/JuchangKim/README.md

 :mortar_board: Education
-Bachelor of Computer and Information Science (Feb 2023 – Present) Auckland University of Technology (AUT), Auckland, New Zealand Major in Software Development
+Bachelor of Computer and Information Science (Feb 2023 – Present) Auckland University of Technology (AUT), Auckland, New Zealand
-Minor in Network and Cyber Security and Data Science

 :computer: Technical Skills